About Bonnie J. Baker

 She moved to Nashville in 1992 to learn how to write songs.

 Joining ASCAP in 1993 she became aware of the long road from paper to radio.
-Baker signed a publishing deal in 1997 with a small independent publishing company, McSpadden Smith Music Publishing.
+Bker signed a publishing deal in 1997 with a small independent publishing company, McSpadden Smith Music Publishing.

 Songwriting Credits